GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 13. Run > Debug 'My First Debugging Session'

 14. Select the module in the dialog that pops up.
-You may have to wait a few seocnds for this to populate.
+You may have to wait a few seconds for this to populate.
 There may be only one of these.

-### Set a breakpoint
+### Set a snapshot location

-Once you've attached  to a running application, you can set breakpoints in the source code by clicking at the line you want to snapshot in the left hand bar, just as you would when debugging a local application using the regular IDEA debugger.
+Once you've attached  to a running application, you can set snapshot locations in the source code by clicking at the line you want to snapshot in the left hand bar, just as you would when setting a breakpoint for a local application using the regular IDEA debugger.

-Here set a breakpoint at the line.
+Here set a snapshot location at the line.

         if (userAgent != null) {